-- Exam (part A) may consist of any of the following: multiple choice, true/false and problem solving short questions (not essay type).
-While exam (part B) will consist mainly of problem solving short questions (not essay type).
-Note that for all multiple choice questions, all true/false questions and some problem solving short questions, wrong answers will get mark deducted. - Short questions in both exams range from symbolisation of sentences, problems of truthtellers and liars, natural deduction, tree method, truth table (long and short form), predicate logic and others. - In both exams, for most questions, only a correct answer is needed and it is NOT necessary to write down the steps of reasoning.
-However, for some other questions, the answer as well as the steps of reasoning are required (for instance in natural deduction or tree method, etc.), in such cases ONLY the logic notation and the logic operation system I teach will be accepted. - Exam (part A) lasts about 50 minutes and exam (part B) lasts just over an hour.
-Both exams are conducted in English and closed-books, except that in both exams, a list of "Valid Forms for Sentential Logic" and "Truth Tree Rules" will be provided when necessary.
+- The test may consist of any of the following: multiple choice, true/false and problem solving short questions (not essay type).
+While the final exam will consist mainly of problem solving short questions (not essay type).

+Note that for all multiple choice questions, all true/false questions and some problem solving short questions, wrong answers will get marks deducted. - Short questions in both the test and the final exam range from symbolisation of sentences, problems of truth-tellers and liars, natural deduction, tree method, truth table (long and short form), syllogistic logic, predicate logic and others. - NOT necessary to write down the steps of reasoning.
+However, for some other questions, the answer as well as the steps of reasoning are required (for instance in natural deduction or tree method, etc.), in such cases ONLY the logic notation and the logic operation system I teach will be accepted. - The test lasts about 50 minutes and the final exam lasts one and a half hour.
+Both test and final exam are conducted in English and closed-books, except that a list of "Valid Forms for Sentential Logic" and "Truth Tree Rules" will be provided when necessary.